 Currently not available.

-Request this book·Based on extensive interviews with Hawley, celebrated mountaineers, and Kathmandu intimates, and full access to Hawleys meticulous records and correspondence
+Contact us for further queries.·Based on extensive interviews with Hawley, celebrated mountaineers, and Kathmandu intimates, and full access to Hawleys meticulous records and correspondence

 ·Follows the development of Himalayan mountaineering and Nepals entry into the twentieth century